 Listener-Boundary Interference Response

-Therefore, if you want the best acoustics then you need a smaller desk.
-The caveat to this is that sometimes large surfaces can help your response but you’ll have to figure that out on a case-by-case basis.
-In general, though, you want more absorption and less desk in your room.
+Therefore, if you want the best acoustics then you need find the best place to work.
+The caveat to this is that sometimes large surfaces can help your response but you’ll have to figure that out on a case-by-case basis as it mostly pertains to subwoofers and speakers and that’s related to SBIR.
+In general, though, if you keep your speakers more-or-less in an equilateral triangle and within manufacturer distance specifications then you have to work within those parameters to find where your speakers will live.
+First find your listening position then place your speakers relative to that.

 Like I’ve already mentioned, the best way to handle both SBIR and LBIR is the trifecta of treatment, placement, and minimization.
 Any one of these will help but in combination there’s almost a synergistic effect.
 Let’s briefly recap our options.

-Placement means putting your speakers in the room symmetrically.
+Placement means putting your speakers in the room symmetrically and complimentary to any subwoofers and each other.
 Do this the best you can then take measurements of each one and then both together.
 See if the individual measurements are the same or complimentary and compare that to your stereo measurement.
 You can also adjust your subwoofer’s location as well as your listening position to find the most optimal arrangement.

 Finally, minimization means that feng shui isn’t bull crap after all.
 Clear out your clutter.
 All those old beer cans are actually making your room sound worse.
 If you don’t need it every day then it shouldn’t be on your desk.
-Remember that the best room has nothing but speakers and a lot of absorption in it.
+Remember that the best room has nothing but speakers, absorption and you in it.
 The further you go from that, the more you’re fighting an uphill battle.